 Lawn Spiders Identification

-There may be different types of spiders in your lawn.
-Identifying them is very important as it will help you distinguish the poisonous vs the non-poisonous ones.
-Here, I’ll help you identify the features that distinguish the various spiders commonly found in lawns and backyards.
+There may be different types of spiders on your lawn.
+Identifying them is very important as it will help you distinguish the poisonous vs. the non-poisonous ones.
+I’ll help you identify the features that distinguish the various spiders commonly found in lawns and backyards.

 1. Grass Spider (Agelenopsis spp)

-The American grass spider can grow to about 19 mm in body length, with the hind spinnerets prominent and distinct.
+Female grass spiders measure between 10 and 20 millimeters and the males from 9 to 18 millimeters in length, with the hind spinnerets prominent and distinct.
 The easiest way to identify this spider is by its dark bands running on the sides of the cephalothorax.

 The grass spider is known to be a funnel-web builder.
 You’ll easily know your yard and lawn has them by noticing the little funnel-like webs they build in the grass.
 They may use grass blades to build their funnel webs in between them.